xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

  * Feb.
+13, 2023
+   * Complete Activity 1.7.3.
+Let me know if you want to present.
+   * Keep working on Week 5 Assignment.

+ * Feb.
 9, 2023
    * Work on Activity 1.7.2.
    * Watch [this](https://youtu.be/_mZc3UzJsf0) video on continuous function, and [this](https://youtu.be/lt8hhfjoHbg) video on differentiable function.